lammps/lammps/doc/src/Fortran.rst

    fixes with multiple neighbor list requests.

    :p character(len=\*) id: Identifier of fix instance
-   :o integer(c_int) reqid: request ID to identify the neighbor list in cases
+   :o integer(c_int) reqid [optional]: request ID to identify the neighbor list
-    in which there are multiple requests from the same fix.
+    in cases in which there are multiple requests from the same fix.
     Default: 0.
    :to: :cpp:func:`lammps_find_fix_neighlist`
    :r index: neighbor list index if found, otherwise :math:`-1`
    :rtype index: integer(c_int)